Ericple/OpenVMS/README.md

 ## 1. From source code

+Download source code directly from this repo, and compile it using a .NET compiler

 ## 2. From packed archive

 A full distribution will be available in github pages with the initial release.